 Dr. Stallman - If we're debating the definitions of "rape" and "sexual assault," perhaps it's better to accept that this conversation isn't productive.
 When this email chain inevitably finds its way into the press, the seeming insensitivity of some will reflect poorly on the entire CSAIL community.
 Regardless of intent, this thread reads as "grasping at straws to defend our friends" around potential involvement with Epstein, and that isn't a reputation I would like attached to my CSAIL affiliation.

 If we look at the dates, more than a threat it looks like an advance notice.
-The decision had been made: Poster F sent this message on September 12, and the following day the conversation chain was already in the hands of Selam Jie Gano, who immediately leaked it to the media and published a blog post calling for the removal of Stallman that triggered the defamation attacks.
+The decision had been made: Poster F sent this message on September 12, and the following day the conversation chain was already in the hands of Selam Jie Gano, who immediately leaked it to the press and published a blog post calling for the removal of Stallman that triggered the defamation attacks.

 References and Notes